Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Moduli of objects for k -linear stable oo-categories

 \subsection{The stack of pseudo-perfect objects}

-Here we will review the main construction of \cite{modg}, using the language of $\infty$-categories.
-Even though in \cite{modg} the DG category setting is used, similar ideas can be applied in the $\infty$-categorical setting, as done in \cite{antieau2014brauer}.\\ Let $k$ be a (discrete) field and $\mathscr{C}$ be a stable presentable, $k$-linear, compactly generated \cat (i.e. $\mathscr{C} \in \mathrm{Pr}^{\mathrm{L},\omega}_{k}$).
+Here, we review the main construction of \cite{modg} using the language of $\infty$-categories.
+Although the DG category setting is used in \cite{modg}, similar ideas can be applied in the $\infty$-categorical setting, as demonstrated in \cite{antieau2014brauer}.
+For a comprehensive overview of this construction in the language of $\infty$-categoires, see also \cite{lampetti2025goodmodulispaceconstructible}.